digicademy-chf/chf_base/Documentation/Base/InstallAndConfig/Index.rst

 3. Optionally add an import task

-    To import data once or periodically, go to the :guilabel:`Task` module in the backend, add a new task, and select :guilabel:`Import lexicographic resource`.
-Enter the values required to perform the task and either start the task manually or set an interval to run the task automatically.
+    To import data once or periodically, go to the :guilabel:`Task` module in the backend and add a new task.
+Enter the fields required to perform the task and either start it manually or set an interval to run the task automatically.